February 24, 2021 5 min read

 Your company’s budget and cash flow will be seriously impacted by rent payments on commercial office space.
 You’ll also need to figure on utilities, water, trash, internet service and more on an ongoing basis, as well as upfront expenditures for furniture and equipment.

-One frequently offered piece of advice from business professionals is to save one full year’s worth of rent on hand before you sign a lease.
+One frequently offered piece of advice from business finance professionals is to save one full year’s worth of rent on hand before you sign a lease.
 This will help give you the mental and financial bandwidth to focus on growing your company.

 If you can’t manage that, consider other less expensive options — coworking arrangements, for example — until you’re in a better financial position.

-Finally, consider carefully any local, state or federal restrictions on business operation, opening office space to the public, and social distancing and other health regulations. is often available at a steep discount during the ongoing health crisis, but you might find the additional costs of compliance outweigh those savings.
+Finally, consider carefully any local, state or federal restrictions on business operation, opening office space to the public, and social distancing and other health regulations.
+Commercial real estate is often available at a steep discount during the ongoing health crisis, but you might find the additional costs of compliance outweigh those savings.

 Related: How Your Business Can Benefit from Less Travel This Winter